hidsh/uso-duino/README.md

 ## Bootloader

-write `bootloaders/atmega/ATmegaBOOT_168_diecimila_8mhz.hex` to flash using isp-programmer or avr-dragon.
+You may write `bootloaders/atmega/ATmegaBOOT_168_diecimila_8mhz.hex` to flash using isp-programmer or avr-dragon, if your ATMEGA168 don't have this modified bootloader.

 ## Board setting